trknhr/ghosttype/README.md

 go install github.com/trknhr/ghosttype@latest
 ```

+This will install the ghosttype command to your $GOBIN (usually ~/go/bin).

 ## 🖥️ Zsh Integration

+Add the following to your .zshrc:

 ```zsh
 # Predict a command using ghosttype + TUI, then replace current shell input with the selection